luxfi/bft/README.md

 ## Simplex API

-In order for the consensus protocol to be part of an application, such as avalanchego, Simplex will both depend on APIs from the application, and also give APIs for the application to use it.
+In order for the consensus protocol to be part of an application, such as Lux, Simplex will both depend on APIs from the application, and also give APIs for the application to use it.

 Examples of APIs that Simplex would expect from the application, are APIs for sending and signing messages, an API that would be triggerred once a block has been finalized, and an API to build a block.